Pennsylvania Medical Malpractice Lawyer

 A certificate of merit in medical malpractice cases verifies that a qualified medical expert has reviewed the case and believes there is a reasonable basis for the malpractice claim being pursued.
 This expert must be sufficiently versed in the relevant field to evaluate the case’s merits.
 The purpose of the certificate of merit is to help deter frivolous lawsuits and ensure that only legitimate cases proceed through the legal system.

-State law dictates that the certificate of merit must be filed early in the lawsuit process, often alongside the complaint or within a specific time frame after filing the complaint.
+State law dictates that the certificate of merit must be filed early in the lawsuit process, often alongside the or within a specific time frame after filing the complaint.

 Are all medical errors considered malpractice?